texastribune/data-visuals-create/templates/__common__/README.md

 ### Article
 - [ ] Add ads (three is typically the minimum; add more if longer)
-- [ ] Make sure it has related articles
+- [ ] Make sure there's related articles
 - [ ] Check Facebook debugger after deploy
 - [ ] Check Parsely validation after deploy
 - [ ] Add share art to top of the page